NVIDIA/NeMo/README.md

 ## 8. Changelog
 <a id="markdown-changelog" name="changelog"></a>

+**NeMo Megatron 22.11**
+* Interleaved Pipeline Scheduling for GPT-3 (training only)
+* FP8 support using Transformer Engine (training only)
+* Distributed Adam Optimizer for T5 and mT5
+* P-Tuning and Prompt Tuning for GPT-3 with Sequence Parallelism

 **NeMo Megatron 22.09**
 * NeMo Megatron supports training and inference containers on OCI.
 For detail orchestration scripts, reach out to [oci_nm@nvidia.com](mailto:oci_nm@nvidia.com)
 * P-Tuning and Prompt Tuning for T5 and mT5 with pipeline parallelism (training only)